snehit221/Cloud-Native-Task-Manager/README.md

 1. **Local Development**: Use H2 database and mock AWS services
 2. **Testing**: Comprehensive unit tests implemented with 88% test coverage for service class
 4. **Monitoring**: CloudWatch dashboards and alerts implemented

-## Future Enhancements

-- User authentication and authorization
-- Mobile application with React Native
-- Adding a VPC, public and private subnets where I will store the public serving applications in public subnet and the RDS Aurora (it will be better if application is globally scaled) or PostgreSQL database in a private subnet for security.
-- I will automate the Infrastrucure using IaC best practises with Terraform, SAM and CloudFormation for all resources.
-- I will also add AWS CodeBuild and Pipeline flow for automated CI/CD.
-- Microservices architecture with API Gateway